nntch26/nntch26/README.md

 ## About Me

 I'm passionate about web development and always striving to learn and grow.
-My experience spans both **Frontend** and **Backend** development, and my goal is to become a skilled **Full-Stack Developer** who builds impactful products. 🚀
+I have experience building web applications using **Next.js, TypeScript, Node.js (Express), Django, and Odoo ERP**, with proficiency in **RESTful API** development and database management **(PostgreSQL, MySQL, MongoDB)**.
+My experience spans both Frontend and Backend development, and my goal is to become a skilled **Full-Stack Developer** who builds impactful products. 🚀

 Currently, I'm deepening my web development skills and exploring more about **deployment** and **DevOps** practices.